 There is a clear sense in which there is a correspondence between our approach and the one just described.
 One can interpret our parameters, ${\bm p}$, as corresponding to the explanans variables while our observables, $\vec{O}$, correspond to (a higher-dimensional version of) the explanandum variable.
-A difference between these approaches arises in that we focus on particular types of relationships between parameters and observables (viz.~what one may interpret as particular types of explanatory generalizations) and, moreover, in developing a notion of explanatory depth, we focus on a specific feature of such relationships.
-In particular, we focus on relationships that can be described as being more `law-like', such as those that one commonly finds for dynamical systems (see Sec.~\ref{SEC:Flatness}) or in certain phenomenological settings (see Sec.~\ref{SEC:Models}).
-This restriction on the scope of the types of relationships we probe, opens up a novel window on the notion of depth that is not captured, we contend, by their subsequent work on depth [in~\citet{hitchcock+woodward_03}].
-That is, in our account of depth, for any fixed number of parameters (and for a single observable, say), what matters are the ranges of values of these parameters that do not yield significant changes in the value of the observable.
+A difference between these approaches arises in that we focus on particular types of relationships between parameters and observables (namely, what one may interpret as particular types of explanatory generalizations) and, moreover, in developing a notion of explanatory depth, we focus on a specific feature of such relationships.
+In particular, we focus on relationships such as those that one commonly finds for dynamical systems (see Sec.~\ref{SEC:Flatness}) or in certain phenomenological settings (see Sec.~\ref{SEC:Models}).
+We then analyze an aspect of depth that is not captured, we contend, by their subsequent work on depth (in~\cite{hitchcock+woodward_03}).
+That is, for any fixed number of parameters (and for a single observable, say), an important consideration (as regards depth) is the ranges of values of these parameters that do not yield significant changes in the value of the observable.
 In other words, the effective {\it invariance of the value of the explanandum variable itself}, for counterfactual values of the explanans variables, is a marker of a deep explanation.
-This sense of depth, we contend, closely follows the types of intuitions that are captured in theoretical developments in physics and more generally across the sciences.
+This sense of depth, we contend, closely follows the types of intuitions that are captured in theoretical developments in a broad range of physical settings.